notion-enhancer/notion-enhancer.github.io/about/code-of-conduct.md

 These rules are not up for debate and their enforcement and interpretation are up to the notion-enhancer team.
-This may vary from case to case, depending on the severity and context: e.g. breaking the etiquette guidelines may only result in a warning or the message being ignored, while personally attacking another person may lead to a temporary ban.
+This may vary from case to case, depending on the severity and context: e.g. breaking the etiquette guidelines may only result in a warning or the message being ignored, while attacking another person may lead to a temporary ban.